reimark/writing/blog/take-control-of-your-email-address.md

 > mx-2.rightbox.com<br/>
 > mx-3.rightbox.com

+If you get asked for a priority, use `10`.
+If you get asked for a name or subdomain, use `@`.

 Next, we'll go the other direction, and **tell your email about your domain**.

 At the end of Part 1, we were waiting for Pobox to approve your account.
 Now that it's been approved, you're going to tell Pobox about your domain.
 Log back into [Pobox's dashboard](https://pobox.com/home), and look to the sidebar: